Controllability of quasi-linear Hamiltonian NLS equations: Reduction of the linearized operator

 \subsection{Change of the space variable}

-The aim of this subsection is to remove the $x$-dependence in the highest order term of the operator ${\cal L}_0$ defined in \eqref{cal L1}.
+The aim of this subsection is to remove the $x$-dependence from the highest order term of the operator ${\cal L}_0$ defined in \eqref{cal L1} (namely, to conjugate $\mL_0$ to an operator where the coefficient of $\pa_{xx}$ does not depend on the space variable $x$).
 For this purpose, we consider $t$-dependent families of diffeomorphisms of the torus $\T$ of the form

 The above diffeomorphism is invertible and its inverse is given by

 Then we define the linear operator ${\cal A}$ as

 Using the fact that